Lancia: Fiat (1969–2007)

+100th Anniversary Celebration (2006)

+The cars on display at the 100th Anniversary Celebration of Lancia in Turin.

+The celebrations for the brand's 100th anniversary took place in Turin between 4 and 10 September 2006.

+The Museo Nazionale dell'Automobile held an exhibition dedicated to the brand, which retraced its entire history, with models ranging from the early 1900s to the late 1980s.
+The event was well attended by the public and enthusiasts: hundreds of Lancia cars were displayed in Turin's historic locations, such as Piazza San Carlo, and rallies and parades were held through the streets of Turin featuring cars belonging to Lancia Club members and their owners.
+In total, 360 cars from collections in 18 countries, including Japan, South Africa, United States and New Zealand, took part in the event.

+Furthermore, the Lancia Clubs held rallies and automotive cultural initiatives to celebrate the brand in their respective and other locations throughout 2006, in Italy and abroad.

+Fiat Group Automobiles (2007–2014)

 Starting from 1 February 2007, Fiat's automotive operations were reorganised.

 Fiat Auto became Fiat Group Automobiles S.p.A., Fiat S.p.A.'s branch handling mainstream automotive production.
 Simultaneously the current company, Lancia Automobiles S.p.A., was created from the pre-existing brand, and controlled 100% by FCA.

 In 2011, Lancia moved in another direction and added new models manufactured by Chrysler and sold under the Lancia badge in many European markets, such as the 300 (named Thema), 200 Convertible (as Flavia) and Voyager.
 Conversely, Lancia-built models began to be sold in right-hand drive markets under the Chrysler badge.

+FCA (2014–2021)

 In 2015 Lancia's parent company Fiat Group Automobiles S.p.A. became FCA Italy S.p.A., reflecting the earlier incorporation of Fiat S.p.A. into Fiat Chrysler Automobiles.

 After 2015, all models produced by Chrysler were discontinued in the European market.
 Since then, the Lancia brand has remained alive, only by continuing to manufacture and sell the Ypsilon - which received another slight facelift in 2020 - exclusively in the Italian market.

+110th anniversary celebration (2016)

+The 110th anniversary celebrations of the Lancia brand took place on 27 November 2016 with conferences, exhibitions and parades organised by Lancia and the Lancia Clubs in Turin, while the celebration in Milan took place within the Milano Autoclassica event with an exhibition of 15 of the most significant Lancia cars and the introduction of a special Lancia Classiche programme offering a new certification and restoration services for historic Lancia cars.